 We founded Hansen & Sørensen ApS on 1 December 1990.
-20 years later, my business partner Ivan Hansen and I are still owners and managers of the company.
+Today my business partner Ivan Hansen and I are still owners and managers of the company.
 We changed the company’s name to Onecollection A/S in 2007.

 I (born in 1961) studied in Odense and served my apprenticeship at the C. Danel furniture company in Copenhagen.
 After obtaining a degree in Financial Management in Odense, I worked for C.M.
 Madsens Møbelfabrik in Haarby for a decade until I partnered with Ivan for the purpose of taking over the factory.
 Our plans did not bear fruit but this early attempt, nevertheless, was what established the cooperation between us.

 On 1 December 1990, we started operations with two old tables and a couple of Børge Mogensen chairs in my mother’s laundry room in Odense.